Physical Therapy for Parkinson’s Disease

 • You should feel the stretch higher up the hamstring.

-2. Lying glute stretch
+2. Lying Glute Stretch

 • Lie on the floor and bend both of your knees, keeping your feet on the floor.